Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 - Penn State has played four games, with three wins against the spread.

-- The Nittany Lions have been favored by 11 points or more two times this season and covered the spread in one of them.
+- This season, the Nittany Lions have one against the spread win in two games as a favorite of 10.5 points or more.

-- Penn State's games this year have hit the over one time in four opportunities (25%).
+- Penn State's games this year have gone over the point total one time in four opportunities (25%).

-- Penn State is 1-1 against the spread and 2-0 overall this season when the team records more than 29.3 points.
+- Penn State is 1-1 against the spread and 2-0 overall in games when it records more than 29.3 points.

-- When Penn State totals over 337.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Penn State picks up over 337.5 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Nittany Lions have two turnovers, three fewer than the Hoosiers have takeaways (5).
+- The Nittany Lions have turned the ball over two times this season, three fewer than the Hoosiers have forced (5).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.